brightpongpak/brightpongpak/README.md

 I'm learing a new framework and new concept for development such as microservices, react native and vue.js for improve my programming skill.

 ### Experience
-* 🔭 Full Stack developer using .NET freamwork, ionic, javaScript and angular.
+* 🔭 Full-Stack developer using .NET freamwork, ionic, javaScript and angular.
 * 💻 Web Application.
 * 🌱 Mobile Application.